lukeshingles/artis-tools/README.md

 A collection of plotting, analysis, and file format conversion tools for the ARTIS radiative transfer code.

-ARTIS (Sim et al. 2007; Kromer & Sim 2009) is a 3D radiative transfer code for Type Ia supernovae that uses the Monte Carlo method with indivisible energy packets (Lucy 2002).
+ARTIS (Sim et al. 2007; Kromer & Sim 2009) is a 3D radiative transfer code for Type Ia supernovae using the Monte Carlo method with indivisible energy packets (Lucy 2002).
 The simulation code is not publicly available.

 (This is also a bit of a test ground for GitHub integrations)